jamesmistry/weaveq/README.rst

-JiggleQ
+WeaveQ
 =======

-JiggleQ: A tool that pivots and joins across collections of Python objects, with special support for pivoting and joining Elasticsearch results.
+WeaveQ: A tool that pivots and joins across collections of Python objects, with special support for pivoting and joining Elasticsearch results.

 Introduction
 ------------

-JiggleQ ..
+WeaveQ ..

 Building
 --------